-- First riders start 7.00am, last rider out by 8.30am.
+- First riders start 6.45am, last rider out by 8.00am.
 Start times to be confirmed.
-Riders leave in waves based on their estimated finish time.
+Riders leave in waves based on their estimated finish time, longer route riders first.

 - All riders have timing chip.
 All riders’ times are logged and available at the finish.
 All results posted on event website asap after the event.

 - All riders must complete the course by 4pm.

 - A sweeper vehicle and tech/service support will be on course.

 - Course map/Route Card will be provided on sign-on, and will show feed zones, toilets/water stops.